-3. The Division will first examine the issue of whether Article 83a of the Vw 2000, in derogation from the general principles of administrative law in the Netherlands, gives an administrative judge in first instance the authority to substitute his own assessment of the credibility of an asylum seeker's statements for the assessment of the State Secretary.
-That interpretation, and the interpretation in case no 201507952/1/V2, shall then be applied to the examination of the grounds for appeal in this case.
+3. The Division will first provide an interpretation of the consequences of the full and ex nunc investigation into the factual and legal grounds, as stipulated by Article 83a of the Vw 2000, for the intensity of the judicial review by the administrative judge in first instance of the State Secretary's assessment on the credibility of an asylum seeker's statements.
+After that, the interpretation provided will be applied to the examination of the grounds for appeal in this case.